MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 If a web browser is already open on the desktop with a user data folder, then it should open in Picture-in-Picture with another user data folder.

 This limitation is handled automatically with the **User data folder** parameter in the launch browser actions in the Power Automate designer.
-More information: [Learn more about the Launch new Microsoft Edge action](../actions-reference/webautomation.md#-launch-new-microsoft-edge).
+More information: [Launch new Microsoft Edge](actions-reference/webautomation.md#launch-new-microsoft-edge)

 The **User data folder** parameter has the following options: